devonchenc/NovaImage/README.md

 # NovaImage

-NovaImage is a cross-platform image processing software which supports viewing common image formats (jpg, png, tiff, gif, etc.) and DICOM images, and supports volume data.
-NovaImage has built-in rich image processing functions and modules for measurement and labeling, which are convenient and quick to analyze and statistical image information.
-The software interface is friendly, easy to use, and supports plug-in development.
+NovaImage is a cross-platform image processing application that supports viewing common image formats (JPG, PNG, TIFF, GIF, etc.) as well as DICOM images and volume data.
+It includes a rich set of built-in image processing features, along with tools for measurement and annotation, making it easy to analyze and extract statistical information from images.
+The software features a user-friendly interface, is easy to use, and supports plug-in development for extended functionality.

 ![UI](Screenshot/UI.jpg)